-Reflection of the Week - 24 November 2020
+Reflection of the Week - 6 May 2025

-Looking for the latest print edition of New Times?
+Looking for New Times?
 It's here >

 This week's news, notices & prayer points from congregations, the SA Synod, and the wider Uniting Church.